scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 Baseline Benchmarks
 -------------------
 We first ran benchmarks with the simplest parallelization scheme of splitting the frames of the trajectory evenly among all participating processes.
-The H5MD file involved in the benchmarks was written with ``pyh5md``, a python library that can easily read and write H5MD files :cite:`Buyl:2014`.
+The H5MD file involved in the benchmarks was written with the pyh5md_ library, the original Python reference implementation for the H5MD format :cite:`Buyl:2014`.
 The datasets in the data file were chunked automatically by the auto-chunking algorithm in ``h5py``.
 File I/O remains the largest contributor to the total benchmark time, as shown by Figure :ref:`fig:components-vanilla` (A).
 Figure :ref:`fig:components-vanilla` (B, D-F) also show that the initialization, computation, and MPI communication times are negligible with regards to the overall analysis time.
 |twait|, however, becomes increasingly relevant as the number of processes increases (Figure :ref:`fig:components-vanilla` C), indicating a growing variance in the iteration block time across all processes.